Chibukach/mir-fma/project.md

 	* Compute accuracy on training and testing sets
 * Try adding / removing features and observe the impact on the accuracy
 * Goal: identify the best features, i.e. the most discriminative for our task

+## 2017-03-10

+Achieved

+* Started some Machine Learning, inspired by NTDS

+Discussed

+* What is time-frequency analysis.
+Then log scale on frequency axis.
+* Filling the feature matrix one row at a time.

+For next week

+* Compute and save a feature matrix of size 4'000 by #features
+* Try linear regression on it and see the accuracy